Below are the combined sailing instructions for both dinghy and cruiser competitors.

 14. Dinghy Conditions of Entry

 14.1.
-All competitors must wear adequate personal buoyancy at all times when afloat.
+All competitors must wear adequate personal buoyancy at all times when afloat, except briefly while adjusting or changing clothing or personal equipment.
 Neither a wet suit nor a dry suit constitutes adequate personal buoyancy.
 Inflatable type buoyancy aids will not be considered adequate unless fully inflated.
 Failure to comply will result in automatic disqualification.
 This alters RRS 40.

 14.2.
 All competitors must ensure that their boat has adequate built-in buoyancy and may be asked to demonstrate this at any time.

 14.4.
-Competitors and Rescue Boat crews shall ensure that names of the helm and crew are entered on the Entry Form and the skipper, or if under 11 the responsible adult, shall sign on the Entry Form.
-Race Desk personnel should enter their names on the Recording sheet.
-Any competitor or Desk personnel not complying with this procedure will be scored as DNC without a hearing.
+Competitors and Rescue Boat crews shall ensure that names of the helm and crew are entered on the Entry Form and the skipper, or if under 18 a responsible adult, shall sign on the Entry Form.
+Race desk personnel should enter their names on the Recording sheet.
+Any competitor, rescue crew or desk personnel requesting average points that do not comply with this procedure will be scored as DNC without a hearing.
 This adds to RRS 63.1.

 15. Course Setting

 15.1.
-The Course shall be denoted by a board displayed on the balcony with either an A (Triangle) or B (Olympic) as defined in Appendix A. Course B will only be used when the 1st or 3rd leg of the triangle is the intended beat.
+The course will be displayed on a board from the clubhouse with either an A (triangle) or B (Olympic) as defined in Appendix A. Course B will only be used when the 1st or 3rd leg of the triangle is the intended beat.

-15.3.
-IC Numeral Pennant 4 will signal that the race officer has defined an alternative course with details posted at the race desk.
+15.2.
+IC Numeral Pennant 4 will signal that the Race Officer has defined an alternative course with details posted on the Race Desk.
 See Appendix A for alternative courses.

 15.4.
 The number of laps for all classes will be displayed from the clubhouse.
 However handicap boats with a PY of less than 1000 will sail one lap more than displayed and Mirror and training boats will sail one lap less than displayed.